 Relying on joint tenancy to transfer assets

-Joint tenancy, or the joint ownership of assets, can help avoid probate.
+Joint tenancy, or the joint ownership of assets, can help avoid the need for probate.
 In some scenarios, this makes a lot of sense.
-It’s logical for both spouses to co-own the house or bank account.
+It's logical for both spouses to co-own the house or bank account.

 However, if the co-owner of a house or bank account is a grown child or relative, this can cause resentment among family members.
 It often leads to hostility, suspicion, and permanently shattered family bonds.

-Talk to an estate attorney to avoid privileging some family members while disinheriting others.
+Consult an estate attorney to avoid favoring some family members while disinheriting others.
 They can recommend the best mechanism to transfer assets based on your family situation.

 Resolve $10,000 or more of your debt